rm511130/Concourse-Workshop/README.md

 - Click on the `plus` button, as shown above, to trigger a build of the `hello` job.

-- The animation below exemplifies all the steps described until now and what happens after you click on the `plus` button:
+- The 48-seconds animation below exemplifies all the steps described until now, as well as what happens after you click on the `plus` button:

 ![](./images/ci-5.gif)

+- Using the Concourse Web GUI, please click on the `+` button again to see the `hello` job be re-executed.

+- Now execute the following command using your

+**Let's recap:**
+- You used the **fly** CLI to set the pipeline using the `lab02.yml` file.
+- The `lab02.yml` file contained a `job` and a `task`.
+- You `unpaused` the pipeline and triggered the `hello` job using the **fly** CLI and using the Concourse Web GUI.
+- You saw the output from the `job` using the **fly** CLI and using the Concourse Web GUI.

+- Congratulations, you have completed LAB-2.

+Please update the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/16qIXY-L5ZA9phX4IUgRiXeT2Gjhj5MrpORAI8jPiSAA/edit?usp=sharing) with an "X" in the appropriate column.